aurelsahiti/Retail-Sales-Analytics-Transforming-Transaction-Data-into-Strategic-Intelligence/README.md

 ## Executive Summary:
 In today’s competitive retail environment, our organization needed to better understand how pricing, purchasing behavior, and temporal patterns impact revenue performance.
-Using **AWS Cloud Services** — including **S3, Lambda, Glue, Athena, and QuickSight** — I designed and deployed a **serverless data analytics pipeline** to extract, transform, and visualize retail transaction data at scale.
+Using **AWS Cloud Services**, including **S3, Lambda, Glue, Athena, and QuickSight**, I designed and deployed a **serverless data analytics pipeline** to extract, transform, and visualize retail transaction data at scale.

 The analysis revealed that **revenue gains can be maximized through pricing optimization, smarter promotional timing, and enhanced cross-selling strategies**.
 Based on these insights, I recommend the following data-driven actions to increase overall profitability:

-- Adjust pricing thresholds across high-volume categories to align with customer spending elasticity.
+- Adjust pricing thresholds across high volume categories to align with customer spending elasticity.
 - Schedule promotions during high-performing time windows identified through temporal trend analysis.
 - Implement targeted cross-sell campaigns based on correlated purchasing volumes.